Petavius (crater): Observations

 "one of the finest spots in the Moon: its grand double rampart, on east side nearly 11000 ft.
 High, its terraces, and convex interior with central hill and cleft, compose a magnificent landscape in the lunar morning or evening, entirely vanishing beneath a Sun risen but halfway to the meridian."

-Petavius is one of the largest craters of Lower (Early) Imbrian age.

 The most favorable time for viewing this feature through a telescope is when the Moon is only three days old.
 By the fourth day the crater is nearly devoid of shadow.

+On the lunar geologic timescale, Petavius is one of the largest craters of Lower (Early) Imbrian age.
+The outer wall of Petavius is unusually wide in proportion to the diameter, and displays a double rim along the south and west sides.
+The height of the rim varies by as much as 50% from the lowest point, and a number of ridges radiate outwards from the rim.

+The convex crater floor has been resurfaced by lava flow, and displays a rille system named the Rimae Petavius.
+The large central mountains are a prominent formation with multiple peaks, climbing 1.7 kilometers above the floor.
+Anorthosite with a very low mafic abundance has been detected in this rise, and the infrared spectrum of pure crystalline plagioclase has been identified.
+A deep fracture runs from the peaks toward the southwest rim of the crater.

 70-cm radar images of this crater and its surroundings show that the region of the surface beyond the wide outer rampart of Petavius has a dark halo, characteristic of a smooth surface free of boulders.
 It is thought that this may have been created by radial outbursts during the original impact that swept the area clean.

 Petavius B to the north-northwest of Petavius has a small ray system that lies across the surface of Mare Fecunditatis.
 Due to these rays, Petavius B is mapped as part of the Copernican System.